RiccardoVib/VirtualTubeDelay/README.md

 # Virtual Tube Delay

-A stereo delay effect plugin in PURE DATA based on the real-time simulation of acoustic wave propagation in a garden hose
+A stereo delay effect plugin based on the real-time simulation of acoustic wave propagation in a garden hose

 # Author

-Virtual Tube Delay Effect is written and maintained by Riccardo Simionato.
+Virtual Tube Delay effect is written and maintained by Riccardo Simionato.

 # Academic Paper